Table of contents

 TIP!
 Act on leads engaging in your campaigns, immediately, preferably right at the moment when they’ve done some kind of action.
 Set up notifications to tell you once a customer clicks on the resource in your email and call while they’re browsing through it explaining more details.

-3. Integrate your customer service as a potential lead source in your CRM.
+3. Connect your customer service as a potential lead source in your CRM Integration.

 There are many leads browsing through your website who will ultimately only ask about the details of your offering.
 But what if during the conversation, you discover that a potential customer is genuinely interested in your product and might be a good fit for further follow-up activity by your sales team?